 Gaozhuang Night Market and Big Golden Pagoda, AKA Dajin Pagoda (大金塔)

-Located on the east bank of the Mekong River (which in China is called Lancang), Gaozhuang is a big and interesting night market.
+Located on the east bank of the Mekong River (which is called Lancang in China), Gaozhuang is a big and interesting night market.
 It’s quite similar to some of Bangkok’s markets.
 You will find a lot of food and handmade items from local minorities.
-Of course, you will also find the usual Chinese cheap stuff.
+Of course, you will also find cheap Chinese stuff.

 What makes this market interesting is the Big Golden Pagoda (大金塔).
 Religious symbols are under attack all over China, but it seems that, for now, this is not an issue in Xishuangbanna.